 Increasing the reach and breadth of financial services to people who currently have limited or no access to these on a massive scale is one of IFC’s objectives.
-Digitalization presents tremendous opportunities and challenges—and IFC actively champions and supports responsible, innovative solutions to reach the unserved and underserved populations at scale.
-We do this by leveraging our network of more than 1,000 financial institution (FI) clients.
-We help FIs leverage technology to efficiently serve market segments too costly to reach with traditional brick-and-mortar banking—particularly in the poorest and conflict-affected countries.
+Digitalization presents tremendous opportunities and challenges—and IFC actively champions and supports responsible, innovative solutions to reach unserved and underserved populations at scale.
+We do this by leveraging our network of more than 1,000 financial institution clients.
+We help the institutions leverage technology to serve market segments that are too costly to reach with traditional brick-and-mortar banking—particularly in the poorest, most conflict-affected countries.

 New entrants, such as mobile network operators (MNOs), payment service providers (PSPs), merchant aggregators, retailers, FinTech companies, neo-banks, and super platforms, are leveraging these technologies and altering the competitive landscape for financial services.
 We work to reduce the cost to serve by fostering and supporting innovative and sustainable financial services providers.

 We support the introduction of disruptive technology to increase competition and to demonstrate the necessity and business case for serving traditionally un(der)served segments, developing new products, and reducing inefficiencies.
 We provide financial institutions and financial service providers with capital and advisory services to assist them in serving the needs of clients—competitively and profitably.

 IFC’s advisory and investment engagement with digital financial service providers, which started in 2007, has followed the evolution of the industry: